Main Lebanon PM candidate withdraws from consideration

 BEIRUT (AP) — A possible candidate for prime minister of Lebanon said Sunday he is withdrawing from consideration for the post, prolonging the country's political crisis.

-Samir Khatib said the country's top Sunni religious authority told him the community supports resigned Prime Minister Saad Hariri to take back the post.
+Samir Khatib said the country's top Sunni religious authority told him the community supports the re-appointment of former Prime Minister Saad Hariri, who resigned Oct.
+29 under fire from anti-government protesters.

 Under Lebanon's sectarian-based political system, the prime minister comes from the Sunni Muslim community, while the president is chosen from the Maronite Christian community.
 The parliament speaker is chosen from the ranks of Shiite Muslims.